Gaius Asinius Pollio: Time in Hispania

-When Caesar was assassinated in 44, Pollio was leading his forces in Hispania against Sextus Pompeius, and distinguishing himself early in the campaign.
+When Caesar was assassinated in 44, Pollio was leading his forces in Hispania against Sextus Pompeius and distinguishing himself early in the campaign.
 He had accepted the commission reluctantly because of a personal enmity with another of Caesar's allies.
 Marcus Aemilius Lepidus was appointed the new governor of the province, but Pollio, while remaining loyal to Caesar's supporters, held out against him, announcing at Corduba that he would not hand over his province to anyone who did not have a commission from the Senate.
-A few months later his quaestor, Lucius Cornelius Balbus, absconded from Gades with the money intended to pay the soldiers, and fled to Mauretania.
+A few months later his quaestor, Lucius Cornelius Balbus, absconded from Gades with the money intended to pay the soldiers and fled to Mauretania.
 Pollio was then so severely defeated by Pompeius that he had to escape the battlefield in disguise.

 Role in civil war

-Pollio vacillated between Mark Antony and Octavian as civil war between them brewed, but ultimately threw in his lot with Antony.
+As civil war brewed between Mark Antony and Octavian, Pollio vacillated, but ultimately threw in his lot with Mark Antony.
 Antony, Lepidus, and Octavian soon joined forces in the Second Triumvirate.
-In their series of bloody proscriptions, Pollio's father-in-law, Lucius Quintius, was one of the first to be marked for murder.
+In their series of bloody proscriptions, Pollio's father-in-law, Lucius Quintius, was one of the first to be marked for assassination.
 He fled by sea, but committed suicide by throwing himself overboard.
 In the division of the provinces, Gaul fell to Antony, who entrusted Pollio with the administration of Gallia Transpadana (the part of Cisalpine Gaul between the Po and the Alps).
-In superintending the distribution of the Mantuan territory amongst the veterans, he used his influence to save from confiscation the property of the poet Virgil.
+In superintending the distribution of the Mantuan territory amongst the veterans, he used his influence to save the property of the poet Virgil from confiscation.

 In 40, Pollio helped to arrange the peace of Brundisium by which Octavian and Antony were for a time reconciled.
 In the same year, Pollio entered upon his consulship, which had been promised him in 43 by the Second Triumvirate.
-Virgil addressed the famous fourth eclogue to him, though there is uncertainty regarding whether Virgil composed the poem in anticipation of Pollio's consulship or to celebrate his part in the Treaty of Brundisium.
+Virgil addressed the famous fourth eclogue to him, although there is uncertainty regarding whether Virgil composed the poem in anticipation of Pollio's consulship or to celebrate his part in the Treaty of Brundisium.
 Virgil, like other Romans, hoped that peace was at hand and looked forward to a Golden Age under Pollio's consulship.
 However, Pollio did not complete his consular year.
 He and his co-consul were removed from office by Antony and Octavian in the final months of the year.

 The following year, Pollio conducted a successful campaign against the Parthini, an Illyrian people who adhered to Marcus Junius Brutus, and celebrated a triumph on 25 October.
 Virgil's eighth eclogue was addressed to Pollio while he was engaged in this campaign.

 In 31, Octavian asked him to take part in the Battle of Actium against Antony, but Pollio, remembering the kindness that Antony had shown him, remained neutral.